neelanjanbiswas/Find-nearbys/README.md

 		 1. How many Schools, Names of them and which one is nearest to you
 		 2. How many Malls, Names of them and which one is nearest to you
-		 1. How many Rail Stations, Names of them and which one is nearest to you
+		 1. How many Rail Stations, Names of them and which one is nearest to you and print all those schhols, malls,stations name in a .csv file for later use

    NOTE: in can calculate only in the radius of 5km of that place ]